xenharmonic-devs/sonic-weave/documentation/package.md

 - `.label: string` the label of the interval
 - `.trackingIds: Set<number>` a set of identifiers used to track the order of intervals during e.g. octave reduction and sorting

+## Basis type
+Basis of a fractional just intonation subgroup like 2.3.13/5 use the [ValBasis](https://xenharmonic-devs.github.io/sonic-weave/classes/ValBasis.html)

+The properties of `ValBasis` are as follows:

+- `.value: TimeMonzo[]` the basis elements
+- `.ortho: TimeMonzo[]` the unnormalized Gram-Schmidt basis elements
+- `.dual: TimeMonzo[]` geometric duals of the basis elements
+- `.node: ValBasisLiteral | undefined` a virtual AST node used for string representation

 ## Val type
 The cologarithmic domain housing equal temperament mappings uses the [Val](https://xenharmonic-devs.github.io/sonic-weave/classes/Val.html) class.

 The properties of `Val` are as follows:

-- `.value: TimeMonzo` the mapping entries as `.value.primeExponents`
+- `.value: TimeMonzo` the mapping entries as `.value.primeExponents` (in standard prime basis)
-- `.equave: TimeMonzo` the equave of the equal temperament
+- `.basis: ValBasis` the basis of the subgroup this val is a mapping of. `.basis.equave` is the interval of equivalence this val is an equal temperament of.
-- `.node: IntervalLiteral | undefined` as virtual AST node used for string representation
+- `.node: CoIntervalLiteral | undefined` a virtual AST node used for string representation

 ## Embedding SonicWeave
 Scale Workshop 3 embeds the `sonic-weave` package in order to execute source code written in SonicWeave.
 Here's how to do it in your application.